chaklam-silpasuwanchai/Software-Architecture/project/docs/src/lab01/setup-linux.md

 Virtual Machine (VM) is a technology where we emulate a machine.
 In a very non technical words, you run windows on your windows (WindowsCeption!!!!!).
 A truly technical information of this technology can be found internet which you should read.
 For now, we focus on your Ubuntu.

 To have this technology, you will need a software that handling this emulating.
-In Windows, you can use [Oracle VirtualBox](https://www.virtualbox.org/) (Free) or [VMware Workstation Pro](https://www.vmware.com/products/workstation-pro.html) (Fortune).
+In Windows, you can use [Oracle VirtualBox](https://www.virtualbox.org/)or [VMware Workstation Player](https://www.vmware.com/products/workstation-player.html).
 There are other alternatives.
-In this workshop, we focus on a free Oracle VirtualBox because it supports both Windows and MacOS X.
+In this workshop, we focus on a VMware Workstation Player because I like it.

 ::: tip The Good